crystal-lang/crystal-book/docs/syntax_and_semantics/assignment.md

 ```crystal
 local += 1  # same as: local = local + 1
 ```

+This assumes that the corresponding target `local` is assignable, either as a variable or via the respective getter and setter methods.

 The `=` operator syntax sugar is also available to setter and index assignment methods.
 Note that `||` and `&&` use the `[]?` method to check for key presence.